 What would be best will vary considerably according to the student and the type of work.
 During the first semester we strongly recommend that students not commit themselves to working more than 15 hours per week.

 In the master's program the focus is evenly split between research and theory of OT, on the one hand, and clinical application, on the other.
 Our on-site clinic, unlike in many OT schools, allows our students to interact with clients beyond mere observation to encompass actual clinical evaluation and treatment.
 The MSOT track has a particular focus on research through its three-course sequence culminating in a rigorous masters level research project.
-The MOT policy/advocacy/ leadership track culminates in a program development project conducted in the community.
+The MOT policy/advocacy/leadership track includes an in-depth needs assessment and culminates in an extensive- program development project conducted in the community.

-In your first semester we include a course entitled 'health care systems' that is kept very well up to date with changes in health care delivery and even includes a focus on alternative medicine and therapies.
-A health care policy course is also completed in the first semester.
+In the student's first semester we include a course entitled 'health care systems' that is kept very well up to date with changes in health care delivery and even includes a focus on alternative medicine and therapies.
 Throughout our curriculum students encounter client-centered practice through the program's emphasis on the "insider's perspective."
 The course of study also contains a module on ergonomics, including its scientific foundations in biomechanics.
-In the final semester all OT students take a professional issues seminar, in which you will encounter the legal, financial, and personnel issues of practice.
-The faculty are also closely monitoring changes in reimbursement legislation as well as the corresponding changes in clinical practice, so that our curriculum can provide you with the best possible preparation for the health care conditions you are likely to encounter in your future professional practice.
+In the final semester all OT students take a health care policy and management course in which they will encounter the legal, financial, and personnel issues of practice.
+The faculty are also closely monitoring changes in reimbursement legislation as well as the corresponding changes in clinical practice, so that our curriculum can provide our students with the best possible preparation for the health care conditions they are likely to encounter in their future professional practice.
 (For more detail, see Preparing for Practice Tomorrow.)

 First, all of our professors who teach treatment courses continue to practice with clients.
 Several OT faculty are certified in special systems of treatment such as neurodevelopmental treatment (NDT) and sensory integration (SI).
 All tenured faculty and many clinical faculty continue to do research and to publish in professional journals.
 The latest edition of Willard and Spackman's OCCUPATIONAL THERAPY (edited by Crepeau, Cohn & Schell, 2009), the standard OT professional textbook, includes chapters by three Puget Sound OT professors.
 The American Journal of Occupational Therapy editorial board usually includes one or more Puget Sound OT professors at any given time.
 Our adult neurological treatment course integrates motor learning theory and contemporary task-oriented approaches with more traditional methods (NDT, PNF, and others).
 Our pediatrics course teaches the latest in infant assessment techniques, as well as "best practice" models for inclusive treatment of children and their families.
 Our faculty hold expertise in most research methodologies, including advanced quantitative and qualitative research approaches.